ignite/cli/docs/guide/ibc.md

 ignite scaffold list [typeName] [field1] [field2] ... [flags]
 ```

-The first argument of the `ignite list [typeName]` command specifies the name of the type being created.
+The first argument of the `ignite scaffold list [typeName]` command specifies the name of the type being created.
 For the blog app, you created `post`, `sentPost`, and `timedoutPost` types.

 The next arguments define the fields that are associated with the type.
 For the blog app, you created `title`, `content`, `postID`, and `chain` fields.